-Fred R Davis Sr. - Farmville
+Fred R. Davis Sr. - Farmville

-Fred R Davis Sr.
+Fred R. Davis Sr.

-Fred R Davis Sr. was born on March 2, 1943, on the army base of Ft.
+Fred R. Davis Sr. was born on March 2, 1943, on the army base of Ft.
 Jackson in Columbia, South Carolina, to Major (retired) Robert H. and Mary Katherine Christenbury Davis.
 He was the eldest son of five; two brothers, two sisters.
 His father was a career army officer and was stationed to a number of bases during his career.
 By the time he was a strapping teenager, Fred had lived in 20 different locations, both domestic and foreign.

 In the late the 1950’s, Fred’s parents wanted to establish a permanent home and bought a farm in Blackstone, nearby to then Camp Pickett.
 Fred, along with his siblings, went to school and helped their mother on the farm while his father continued to serve throughout the world.